-What is a dApp?
+What is a DApp?

-The decentralized nature of dApps means that once a developer has released a dApp's codebase, others can build on top of it.
-The app is free from the control of a single authority.
-A dApp is developed to create a variety of applications, including those for decentralized finance, web browsing, gaming and social media.
+The decentralized nature of DApps means that, once a developer has released a DApp's codebase, others can build on top of it.
+The app is not controlled by a single authority.
+DApp development creates a variety of applications, including those for decentralized finance, web browsing, gaming and social media.

-Not all dApps work on standard web browsers.
-Some may work only on websites with customized code to open that specific application.
+Not all DApps work on standard web browsers; some may work only on websites with customized code to open that specific application.

 Benefits of decentralized applications

-Decentralized applications provide the following benefits:
+Decentralized applications provide several benefits, including the following:

 - Data integrity.
 Data stored on a blockchain is immutable and secure because blockchain consensus algorithms ensure data stored in the blockchain is resistant to change.